 3. Safety Guidelines

-As mentioned above, in order to keep up with changing guidelines, car seat manufacturers tweak their products regularly.
-This means they may retire a certain seat out of production.
+Car seat manufacturers tweak their products regularly to keep up with changing guidelines.
+This means they may retire a certain seat from production.

 Once seats are retired, it gets harder to find replacement parts if something goes wrong.

 If you do get lucky enough to find a replacement part, who’s to say you’ll be able to fix it correctly?